Irene Mayer Selznick: Marriage and career

 Irene married producer David O. Selznick in 1930.
 Her husband came from an extremely dysfunctional but talented family, and he was one of the few men who stimulated her intellect.
 During the marriage, she acted as a hostess to the couple's Hollywood parties.
 The couple frequently socialized with Hollywood stars, including Ingrid Bergman, Janet Gaynor, and Katharine Hepburn.
 Selznick was also an executive at her husband's production company.
 Irene Selznick also did volunteer and charity work and worked as a probation officer for juveniles for Los Angeles County during World War II.

 After separating from her husband in 1945, Irene Selznick moved to New York City, where she pursued her love of the theatre.
 In 1947, she worked with playwright Tennessee Williams and director Elia Kazan and produced her first play, A Streetcar Named Desire, which gave Marlon Brando his break-out role.
 The play's success brought her a great deal of respect, and she produced four more plays, among them 1955's The Chalk Garden for which she received a Tony Award nomination.
 She retired in 1961.

 Considered by her peers within the entertainment industry as one of the foremost historians of Hollywood and Broadway, Selznick published her autobiography, A Private View, in 1983.

 Personal life

 Mayer and Selznick had two sons, Lewis Jeffrey (1932–1997) and Daniel Selznick (1936-2024), both of whom became film producers.
 Daniel married Susan Warms Dryfoos, daughter of Orvil E. Dryfoos.

-However, David O. Selznick's constant philandering and frequent financial problems as a result of a gambling addiction led to their growing apart, which resulted in her leaving Selznick in 1945.
+However, David O. Selznick's constant philandering and frequent financial problems as a result of a gambling addiction drove them apart, which resulted in her leaving Selznick in 1945.
 Their divorce became final on January 22, 1949.

 She was a close friend of Katharine Hepburn for several decades, but distanced herself from her late in life.